richplastow/20231104-running-rust-four-ways/README.md

 Compile the standalone binary app:
 `npm run build:1`
-...you should see `"rustc succeeded"`
+...you should see `OK! rustc succeeded`

+If you're running PowerShell in Windows, the 'dist/1-standalone-binary/' directory should now contain 'greet.exe' and 'greet.pdb'.
+The .pdb file just contains debug info generated while compiling and linking 'greet.exe'.
+Check that you can run the Rust binary 'greet.exe' from the command line:
+`dist\1-standalone-binary\greet.exe "quick check"`

+If you're on macOS, Linux or Windows WSL, the 'dist/1-standalone-binary/' directory should just contain a Rust binary with no extension named 'greet'.
+Check that it runs:
+`./dist/1-standalone-binary/greet "quick check"`

+Whichever platform you're on, you should see `Hello from Rust, quick check!`

-Run the unit tests on it:
+Run the unit tests:
 `npm run test:1`
-...you should see `"Both 1-standalone-binary tests passed"`
+...you should see `Pass!
+Both 1-standalone-binary tests passed`

-## Create and test the Node.js 'wrapper' app
+### Create and test the Node.js 'wrapper' app

-Create a second directory inside 'dist', called '2-node-wrapper'.

-There's no build step this time, because the Node.js 'wrapper' app just makes use of the [compiled standalone binary.](#build-and-test-the-standalone-binary) The Node wrapper app is divided into two Node files:
+There's no build step this time, because the Node.js 'wrapper' app just makes use of the [compiled standalone binary.](#build-and-test-the-standalone-binary)

+The Node wrapper app is divided into two Node files.
+Create a second directory inside 'dist' called '2-node-wrapper', and make the 'cli.js' and 'wrapper.js':
+`code dist/2-node-wrapper/cli.js dist/2-node-wrapper/wrapper.js`

 ```js
 // dist/2-node-wrapper/cli.js